Chronovyan/NexusCore/docs/development/CONTRIBUTING.md

 1. Ensure your code follows the coding standards
 2. Update documentation if necessary
-3. Make sure all tests pass
+3. **Make sure all tests pass** – this is enforced by CI and is mandatory
 4. Request review from at least one maintainer
 5. Address review comments and update your PR
 6. Once approved, your PR will be merged